 “Didn’t know your dick could see through your pants,” I retort.
 “You’ll get five hundred grand to start, five million if we win the Cup.
 Deal?”

 “Sure, Rick, whatever you say, that’s good for me.”
 The girl elbows him, frowning and shaking her head.
 “Janine, that’s good.
 Please, for the love o’ God, don’t push it.
-The last time I saw him this pissed he shot somebody on the vid, live to the fuckin’ universe.
+The last time I saw him this pissed he shot somebody on the vid, live to the fuckin’ Universe.
 He’ll do it here in the hallway with less than ten witnesses, no problem at all.”

 I nod at Janine and let the matter drop.
 I really don’t mean to be such an asshole.
 I realize that I’m taking out all my anger at being shot by Laura on my friend’s fiancé.

-Speaking of which.
 “Where’s Laura?”
 I ask.

 Bucky shrugs.
 “Dunno.
-Mall Security grabbed her right after she shot you, so I guess she’s still over there.”
+Mall security grabbed her right after she shot you, so I guess she’s still over there.”

 “Huh?
 What were they doing there?
-We weren’t even close to the Mall.”
+We weren’t even close to the mall.”

-Connected to the station via two tramlines, the Mall contains all of the legal commercial elements in Freehaven.
+Connected to the station via two tramlines, the mall contains all of the legal commercial elements in Freehaven.
 Malls are fully automated mobile consumption behemoths.
 They show up, connect via a universal umbilical, and then provide a one-stop shopping experience for crap that people don’t need but seem to badly want.
 Shithole stations on the edge of the Rim might see a Mall once every couple of years.
-Freehaven’s Mall appeared a month after the station went online and never left.
+Freehaven’s mall appeared a month after the station went online and never left.

 “They took over station security during the war,” Bucky says.
 “The clans figured the Edochians wouldn’t have an excuse to come a-knockin’ if Fleet kept their wet noses outta clan business.
-Mall Security don’t need paying, neither, so it works out for everybody.”
+Mall security don’t need paying, neither, so it works out for everybody.”

 “Did Laura resist?”
 I ask, a bit too hopeful.
 Malls have their own rules, and their robotic sentries have a habit of shooting first.